Concept: Charlson Comorbidity Index

-In the publication "Cross-national comparative performance of three versions of the ICD-10 Charlson Index" by Sundararajan et al. (2007), they compared the performance of three different versions of the Charlson Comorbidity Index using ICD-10 coding and found that all three version performed satisfactorily.9.
+In the publication "Cross-national comparative performance of three versions of the ICD-10 Charlson Index" by Sundararajan et al. (2007), they compared the performance of three different versions of the Charlson Comorbidity Index using ICD-10 coding and found that all three versions performed satisfactorily.8.
 Li et al. (2008)

 In the publication "Risk adjustment performance of Charlson and Elixhauser comorbidities in ICD-9 and ICD-10 administrative databases" by Li et al. (2008), they assessed the performance of the Charlson Comorbidity Index and the Elixhauser Comorbidity Index using ICD-10 coding systems and found that the "change in coding algorithms did not influence the performance of either ... [index] ... in the prediction of outcome".